 Air Purification

-It is important you choose an air purifier that contains medical-grade HEPA, like Austin Air purifiers.
+It is important you choose an air purifier that contains medical-grade Certified HEPA Material, like Austin Air purifiers.
 This helps remove dust and other allergens from the home.
 Air purification can also help reduce humidity, which helps reduce dust mites.
 Austin Air purifiers are the top line of defense against dust mites and other allergens, with the most robust air purification technology on the market.
-We are the ONLY clinically proven air purification system on the market, with over 60 square feet of medical-grade HEPA and up to 15 pounds of activated carbon to keep your home dust mite and allergen-free.
+We are the ONLY clinically proven air purification system on the market, with over 60 square feet of medical-grade Certified HEPA Material and up to 15 pounds of activated carbon to keep your home dust mite and allergen-free.

 References: